 The area not covered by the gray background in the main waveform area is the range to be zoomed in (zoom area).
-Touch the Zoom Vertical Parameters and Zoom Horizontal Parameters regions shown in the figure above to recall the quick dialogs for setting the vertical and horizontal parameters of the zoom window.
+Click the descriptor box of the zoom trace to recall the quick dialogs for setting the vertical and horizontal parameters of the zoom window.